isomerpages/moe-queenswaysec/_student-info/2025 Secondary 1 Coming Soon.md

 <p>• Parents Gateway (link)</p>
 <p>• Parents Gateway FAQs (link)</p>
 <p></p>
-<p>The Sec 1 Orientation Programme will be held from 2 – 5 January 2024.
+<p>The Sec 1 Orientation Programme will be held on the 2, 3, 6 and 7 January
+2025.
 The Orientation Programme will provide students an opportunity to know the school and ease the transition from primary school to secondary school.</p>
 <p>Kindly note that students are to report to school by 8 am on 2 January
 2024.
 They will assemble in the parade square.</p>
 <p></p>